KangOxford/AlphaTrade/README.md

 # JAXMARL-HFT: GPU-Accelerated Multi-Agent Reinforcement Learning for High-Frequency Trading

-A JAX-based framework for multi-agent reinforcement learning for high-frequency trading
+A JAX-based framework for multi-agent reinforcement learning for high-frequency trading.

 ## Key Features